primitive/primitiveone/README.md

 robots.txt

-- You can create a robots text via now.json
+- You can create a robots text via now.json (routes)
 - You DO NOT need to do this manually for Frontity

 www/non-www redirects